grow-graphics/gd/Readme.md

 ## Contributing

 The best way you can contribute to graphics.gd is to **try it**, we need your help to find out what's working and what doesn't, so do please let us know of any trouble that you run into!
+Any examples you can contibute are more than welcome.

 The next best thing you can do to help is improve the Variant packages, these are general-purpose packages inspired by the Godot engine's Variant type.
 Specifically any changes you can make to